 - Well managed

-How will our housing service achieve the WHQS?
+How did our housing service achieve the WHQS?

 How the work is being funded